gabrielpopa/code-assistant-benchmarks/README.md

 - A starting codebase
 - Tests to validate correctness
 - Expected outputs
-- Optional *detailed* instruction versions for comparison

 ### 🔹 2.
-Open the project in your editor
+Open the project in your editor of choice
 Open the directory in VS Code, JetBrains, or your preferred environment.

 ### 🔹 3.
 Paste the instructions into the coding assistant
 Choose which model you want to evaluate:

-- GitHub Copilot (GPT-4.1 / Claude / Qwen / Phi depending on tier)
+- GitHub Copilot with online models
 - Copilot using local Ollama models
-- ChatGPT VS Code extension
+- ChatGPT-Codex Visual Studio Code extension
 - Continue.dev with local LLMs
 - Codeium
 - Tabnine